wrporter/advent-of-code/2015/day17/readme.md

 Of course the puzzle also leads us astray by specifically using the word "combinations" when it really means "permutations".
 Ugh!

 But yeah, just gotta go through all the permutations from 1 item to all of them that meet the target value.

+### Part 2

+I kept track of the counts of all the sizes and the smallest amount of containers to optimize at the end without having to loop over the whole thing again.